 Now that you have been released, you will attend court for your first appearance.
 It is advisable that you attend with a lawyer.
-In Toronto, once you attend court with your criminal defence lawyer, you may sign a document which then permits your lawyer to continue to attend court for you without you having to be there.
+Once you attend court with your criminal defence lawyer in Toronto, you may sign a document which then permits your lawyer to continue to attend court for you without you having to be there.
 Speak to your criminal lawyer about doing this so that you don’t have to continue to miss work or school.
 This document is called a Designation of Counsel.

 The lawyer you choose should be consulting with you on every step of the proceedings, and you should receive written or verbal communication detailing what has occurred at each of these stages.

 Call seasoned criminal lawyers in Toronto at (416) 944-8111.